edina/nbexchange/how_it_works.md

 In all cases, the user is _authenticated_ using the `get_current_user` method, and _subscribed_ to the `course` with the `role` defined in that call.

 All calls check that the user is subscribed to the course given in the parameter

+Note that all `action` timestamps in the exchange are timezine aware, and use the `UTC` timezone.

 #### list